bfidatadigipres/dpx_encoding/README.md

 PASS TWO:
 - Feeds list of DPX sequences in dpx_to_cook/ into loop and compares against rawcooked_success.log and temp_queued_list.txt
   - If a DPX sequence is not on either lists the folder name is written to temporary_rawcook_list.txt
+- Checks if any items have RAWcooked_notes.txt file in folder, indicating vertically flipped images and adds filename to separate list to tell RAWcooked to include a framemd5 manifest in the MKV file to allow for manual reversibility testing where the '--check' function may fail.
-- Takes the temporary_rawcook_list.txt and performs filter of all names by part whole extension
+- Takes the text lists and performs filter of all names by part whole extension
 - Trims first twenty from this filtered list and passes to rawcook_list.txt and outputs this list to the log, allowing for analysis later
 - Passes these DPX sequence names to GNU parallel to start RAWcooked encoding multiple jobs at a time Script generates FFV1 Matroska file and log file of RAWcooked console outputted logging data, used in dpx_post_rawcook.sh